Offline DRM Protection: the importance of offline access for document DRM.

 So to cater for truly offline operations, Locklizard has Safeguard Portable – PDF document DRM security for USB sticks.
 This supports a method of licensing working with files and a secure PDF Viewer that are loaded onto a USB stick, so that nothing has to be downloaded, and nothing has to be online.
 This is the ultimate in terms of offline control and zero footprint security installation.
 The document and the security travel together, so as long as you keep hold of the USB stick it will be fine.
 For additional security you can password protect the keystore in case the USB stick falls into the wrong hands.
 And of course copying the files to another USB drive doesn’t work.

-In summary, Locklizard provide a toolset that allows publishers to choose which controls they want to apply to documents.
-Unlike some other providers, Locklizard’s document DRM does not impose extra controls or try to collect profiling data about the users of any of the documents secured by their systems for their own purposes.
+In summary, Locklizard provide a toolset that allows publishers to choose which controls they want to apply to documents and those DRM controls are enforced offline.
+Unlike some other providers, Locklizard’s document DRM does not impose extra controls, or enforce an Internet connection to collect profiling data about the users of any of the documents secured by their systems for their own purposes.

 Now you might say that Locklizard are missing a trick by not following the fashion of maximising the profiling potential of everyone and anyone using confidential documents.
-Or more likely you would say that Locklizard has delivered a system that respects the requirement that confidential documents should remain just that – confidential.
+Or more likely you would say that Locklizard has delivered an offline DRM protection system that respects the requirement that confidential documents should remain just that – confidential.
 Not for the ultimate service provider to make money out of by profiling the use of confidential documents and users.